CoffeeLabs/CoffeeInc2/README.md

 Our game is basically a mobile website (based on the Lungo.js framework) with some custom Javascript.

+## How the game works
+You are a startup founder with an awesome idea and want to start your own business

+### UI elements
+#### Statusbar
+Left to right:
+Product Score (Game Progress)

 ## Why the game is cool
 * It uses some fancy new web technologies like localstorage
 * All assets are 100% vector (SVG images)
 * Even animations are vector (SVGs are swapped out with JS)
+* Responsive Layout
 * We use a custom icon font for the monochrome icons in the UI

 ## Issues